 How to download old Mac OS X and macOS versions.

-Mac App Store here.
+macOS Ventura will be available to download from 24 October 2022.
+When it is available you will be able to find it on the Mac App Store.
 You will also be able to download the installer via Software Update if you haven’t yet installed it.

 Download the installation files, but make sure you stop before the actual installation starts.
 When the installation starts the files will be disposed of, so you need to step in before hand!

-Once the installation files for Monterey are downloaded you will be able to find them in the Applications folder via the Finder.
+Once the installation files for Ventura are downloaded you will be able to find them in the Applications folder via the Finder.
 It will look something like this:

 You need to use these installation file to make the bootable installer on your USB stick.
 Instructions for that below.